sahu0817/langchain/README.md

 Whether you are a beginner looking to make your first LLM call or an experienced developer aiming to integrate advanced agents and RAG (Retrieval-Augmented Generation) systems, this repo has something for you.

+## PreRequisites

+### LLM
+- Create an Account with a LLM Provider of your choice e.g OpenAI, Gemini, Claude
+- Create a API Key
+### LangChain
+- Create an Account with LangChain
+- Create a API Key in LangChain ( workspace scoped )